Table Of Contents

 ctrl + left mouse button are used for multitouch emulation.

-If you want to use them for other purposes, you can disable this behavior by
+If you want to use these mouse buttons for other purposes, you can disable

 [input]